treolabs/treocore/README.md

 ### Requirements

 * Unix-based system
-* PHP 7.1 (with pdo_mysql, openssl, json, zip, gd, mbstring, xml, curl,exif extensions)
+* PHP 7.1 or above (with pdo_mysql, openssl, json, zip, gd, mbstring, xml, curl,exif extensions)
 * MySQL 5.5.3 or above

 See [Server Configuration](docs/en/administration/server-configuration.md) article for more information.

 ### Installation
-To create your new TreoPIM application, first make sure you're using PHP 7.1 and have [Composer](https://getcomposer.org/) installed.
+To create your new TreoPIM application, first make sure you're using PHP 7.1 or above and have [Composer](https://getcomposer.org/) installed.

 1. Create your new project by running:
    ```